juliafmorgado/julia/content/english/posts/2024-04-03_cloud-native-dev-challenge1.md

   // Load all texts on initial load document.addEventListener('DOMContentLoaded', fetchAllTexts);
 ```

-This `app.js` script implements the functionality to save texts via the `/save` endpoint and fetch all texts from the `/all` endpoint.
-It facilitates the interaction between our frontend and backend.
+> These JavaScript functions complement the HTML code provided above.
+They implement the functionality to save texts via the `/save` endpoint and fetch them from the `/all` endpoint.
+This facilitates the interaction between our frontend and backend.

-## Step 4: Running Your Application
+## Step 4: Running the Application
-Let's start our Node.js server by running `node server.js` and then navigating to http://localhost:3000 in your web browser.
-You should see your Text Saver application's user interface, ready to accept input.
+Let's start our Node.js server by running `node server.js` and then navigating to http://localhost:3000 in our web browser.
+You should see your To-Do application user interface, ready to accept input.

 Here's what you should do next to test the full functionality: